sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 # I. How much THC makes it into breast milk?

 “It is generally accepted that all medications transfer into human milk to some degree, although it is almost always quite low.
-Only rarely does the amount transferred into milk produce clinically relevant doses in the infant.” reads the introduction to the latest edition of the reference book _Medication and Mothers’ Milk_.[^hale] It is widely used in American hospitals to determine contraindications of drugs for breastfeeding mothers.
+Only rarely does the amount transferred into milk produce clinically relevant doses in the infant.” reads the introduction to the reference book _Medication and Mothers’ Milk_.[^hale] It is widely used in American hospitals to determine contraindications of drugs for breastfeeding mothers.
 The chapter on THC is short and doesn’t contain original research.
 Yet.

 <img src="/images/breastfeeding/99-percent@2x.png" width="442" height="337">

 ## Dark Age of Data
 There is little data published on THC levels in mother's milk.
 Most data is from the 1970s and 80s.
 A study from the 70s found that in monkeys only 0.2% of the ingested THC by the mother gets into the breast milk.[^chao]

-_How about humans?_
+**How about humans?**\\
 Hard to believe, but there is only one study (!) in which two samples (!) of human breast milk were analyzed.[^perez] The two mothers were heavy users and their milk showed THC levels of 105ng/ml and 340ng/ml.[^data-mothers]

 Those two data points are interesting, but don’t answer the question how much THC makes it into breast milk because: